mgama1/Ogallery/README.md

 ## installation
-If you wish to run the App in a python virtual environment
+If you wish to run the app in a python virtual environment

 1- Install venv (if not already installed)